Fredolx/open-tv/README.md

 scoop install mpv # Windows
 choco install mpv # Windows alternative
 ```
+The .deb package should include mpv as a dependency but due to a bug in electron forge it's not working.
+So install it manually alongside ffmpeg if you want full functionality on Ubuntu/Debian.

 ## Contribute
-Just submit a PR anytime if you find something you want to improve.
-Otherwise check
-the bugs category and pick something.
-It's really a hobby project after all so don't
-stress it.
-I'm not a big javascript/nodejs guy so you will certainly find things to
+Submit a PR anytime if you find something to improve.
+There may also be some suggestions in the issues.
+I'm not the most expert Javascript/NodeJS guy so you will certainly find some little things to fix.
-improve just by looking at the code.

 ## Install
 You can install the latest version from [Releases](https://github.com/Fredolx/open-tv/releases/)